 Of course a chunk of that is also due to inflation.
 Say “Thanks Brandon”

-Shinrinder Premium Member over 1 year ago
+Shinrinder Premium Member about 2 years ago

 Inflation isn’t the President’s.
 Sheesh!
 Study your economics.